MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-nor-satndard-audit-file-for-tax.md

 For more information about how to set up registration categories and registration types, see [Registration IDs](emea-registration-ids.md).

-If the VAT registration number isn't specified in the **Registration IDs** in the properties of the legal entity, the system retrieves value from **Tax registration number** field on the **Tax registration** FastTab of the legal entity properties page.
+If the VAT registration number isn't specified in the **Registration IDs** of the legal entity, the system retrieves value from **Tax registration number** field on the **Tax registration** FastTab of the legal entity properties page.

 ### <a name="parameters"></a>Set up the ER format